anirban1992/RepData_PeerAssessment1/PA1_template.md

 ```

+The mean of the steps is 10,766 and the median is 10,765

 ## What is the average daily activity pattern?

 The following code produces a time series plot by interval of the average number of steps taken across all days.